sudecakmak/Data-Base-Management-Systems/README.md

 - **Any** ->
 > The ANY operator:
-returns a boolean value as a result returns TRUE if ANY of the subquery values meet the condition ANY means that the condition will be true if the operation is true for any of the values in the range.
+returns a boolean value as a result, returns TRUE if ANY of the subquery values meet the condition ANY means that the condition will be true if the operation is true for any of the values in the range.